 Successful Candidates for the APS Prize will receive:

-- A letter from the President that recognizes the excellence of their achievements in studying psychology
+- A letter from the APS President that recognizes the excellence of their achievements in studying psychology

 - A certificate

-- An offer of one year of Associate Membership to the Society at no cost, provided that the successful Candidate makes an application for membership within twelve (12) months of receiving notice of their Award.
-Any successful Candidate who is an existing Associate Member of the Society will be offered their following years’ membership at no cost
+- An offer of one year of Associate Membership to the APS at no cost, provided that the successful Candidate makes an application for membership within twelve (12) months of receiving notice of their Award.
+Any successful Candidate who is an existing Associate Member of the APS will be offered their following years’ membership at no cost

-- An invitation to present a poster on their thesis at the Society’s Annual Conference in the year following the nomination for their Prize.
-If the successful Candidate accepts this invitation, their conference registration fee will be paid for by the Society.
+- An invitation to present a poster on their thesis at the APS Annual Conference in the year following their nomination for the Prize.
+If the successful Candidate accepts this invitation, their conference registration fee will be paid for by the APS.

 3. Administration of the APS Prize

 3.1 Nomination Process

 - The APS will contact the Heads of School or Department of each higher education provider which fulfils the requirements set out in clause 1(b), calling for recommendation of Candidates for the APS Prize.

 - In response to a call for recommendation, the Heads of Schools or Departments shall recommend Candidates to the APS.